cs1302uga/cs1302-ce20/README.md

 # cs1302-ce20 Fancy ImageApp

-> The only way to get rid of temptation is to yield to it.
+> The artist is the creator of beautiful things.
 > **-- Oscar Wilde, _The Picture of Dorian Gray_**

-This class exercise explores creating graphical user interfaces (GUIs) using the JavaFX library.
-Students will create an interactive GUI that loads an image from a specified URL.
+This class continues the development a GUI app using the JavaFX library.
+Students will create an interactive GUI that loads an image from a specified URL and allows the user to perform different zooming operations.
 The program supports images in BMP, GIF, JPEG, and PNG formats.
-In this exercise, starter code containing the basic layout of a JavaFX application is provided.
-Implementation details are left to the student.

 ## References and Prerequisites